Back to Vocabulary

 Area: Design, planning and building

 Oldenburg identifies three realms of experience: “One is domestic, a second is gainful and productive, and the third is inclusively sociable, offering both the basis of community and the celebration of it” (p.293).
-He explains that “each of these realms of human experience is built on associations and relationships appropriate to it; each has its own physically separate and distinct places; each must have its measure of autonomy from the others.”
-Here, it is important to note the role of physical space, which acts as a reservoir for activities and relationships.
-This aspect resonates with the views of Christopher Alexander (1979) and Herman Hertzberger (1991) on the importance of physical spaces, or ‘core settings’ as Oldenburg calls them, which anchor social interactions and events.
-This also aligns with Klinenberg's (2018) argument for social infrastructure and the need for adequate spaces for meetings and relationship building.
+He goes on to explain: “Each of these realms of human experience is built on associations and relationships appropriate to it; each has its own physically separate and distinct places; each must have its measure of autonomy from the others.”
+In this case, it is important to note the role of physical space, which acts as a reservoir for activities and relationships.
+This aspect resonates with Christopher Alexander’s (1979) and Herman Hertzberger’s (1991) views on the importance of physical spaces, or ‘core settings’ as Oldenburg calls them, that anchor social interactions and events, as well as with Klinenberg's (2018) argument for a social infrastructure and the need for adequate spaces for meetings and relationship building.
+However, it is also worth noting that in today's world - increasingly after the COVID-19 pandemic - the distinction between work and home spaces is blurred.
+Perhaps the third space is the only one of the three that, although affected by alternative ways of socialising that no longer rely exclusively on sharing the same physical space, remains relevant for community building - and was even revitalised after the lockdown measures were lifted.

 Regarding the location of third places

 Whether third places can be created by design decisions alone is debatable.
 What is clear, however, is that places are more likely to become third places if they fulfil certain conditions.
 One very important requirement is that they are easy to reach and have a local catchment area: “Where informal gathering places are far removed from one’s residence, their appeal fades, for two reasons.
 Getting there is inconvenient, and one is not likely to know the patrons.” (p.33).
-Third places work better at the neighbourhood level and therefore cater to a local clientele who live within walking distance.
+Third places work better at the neighbourhood level and therefore cater for a local clientele who live within walking distance.
 The journey to a third place should not take much time, so they can have great potential when integrated into the housing block.
+After decades of research into social life in urban spaces, Gehl (2011) underscores the significance of the strategic placement of communal spaces within housing developments and stresses the relevance of creating optimal distance and legibility of the layout for their success.
+In his words: "Those who live nearest to the library and who can get there most easily also borrow the most books" (2011, p.
+115).
+This principle holds true for any kind of third place or social infrastructure in the local area.
+Other sociologists have come to similar conclusions when examining the role of space in the formation of social ties.
+Small & Adler (2019) have emphasised the importance of so-called 'fixed spaces' in creating opportunities for interaction.
+Simmel (1997, p.
+47) also emphasises the importance of these fixed places as ‘pivot points’ for social interaction and the formation of bonds.

 The experience of a third place

-The social value and potential of third places
+Functions of third places

 References